tomjn/WordPress-The-Right-Way/post_types/README.md

 For example, a colour taxonomy.
 Purple would be a term in the colour taxonomy.
 Remember to flush permalinks if you change your taxonomy registration.

 Object IDs are attached to taxonomy terms.
 These IDs are normally post IDs, but this is purely convention.
 There is nothing preventing a user or a comment taxonomy.
-A user taxonomy would be useful for grouping users into locations or job roles
+A user taxonomy would be useful for grouping users into locations or job roles.

 ## Meta